Pyrolysis Plant FAQ

 Cost & Investment

 Pyrolysis plant costs range from $200,000 for a small 5 TPD batch unit to over $5 million for a large-scale 50+ TPD continuous plant.
 The total investment depends on capacity, feedstock type, automation level, and whether oil purification/distillation is included.
-APChemi provides detailed cost breakdowns and ROI projections for each project.
+See our complete pyrolysis plant cost guide for detailed pricing by capacity, type, and region.

 A well-designed pyrolysis plant typically achieves ROI within 2-4 years.
 Key factors include feedstock cost (or tipping fees), output product prices (pyrolysis oil, carbon black, gas), plant utilization rate, and operational efficiency.
-APChemi's plants achieve 2-5x capital efficiency compared to industry averages.
+Use our interactive ROI calculator to model your project's returns, or see our cost guide for detailed ROI data by plant type.

 Operating costs typically range from $30-80 per tonne of feedstock processed, covering energy, labor, maintenance, and consumables.
 Continuous plants have lower per-tonne costs than batch systems.
-APChemi's automated designs minimize labor requirements and maximize energy recovery from process gas.
+Our cost guide includes a detailed operating cost breakdown with monthly estimates for each category.

 Pyrolysis plant financing options include project finance, green bonds, government grants for waste-to-value projects, carbon credit revenue-backed loans, and equity investment.
-APChemi's project management consultancy helps clients structure bankable projects with credible financial models that attract institutional investors.
+Our business plan guide covers funding sources in detail, and APChemi's project management consultancy helps clients structure bankable projects with credible financial models that attract institutional investors.

 Technology & Process